Azure/container-apps-deploy-action/README.md

 ### `docker/login-action`

-The [`docker/login-action`](https://github.com/marketplace/actions/docker-login) action is used to authenticate calls to the user's Azure Container Registry, which will host the image that is then deployed to the Container App.
+The [`docker/login-action`](https://github.com/marketplace/actions/docker-login) action is used to authenticate calls to the user's container registry, which will host the image that is then deployed to the Container App.
-Currently, `docker/login-action` is called during every invocation of this action, so the user's Azure Container Registry name is required, along with username and password credentials that are able to authenticate calls to this Azure Container Registry.
+Currently, `docker/login-action` is called during every invocation of this action, so the user's container registry base URL is required, along with username and password credentials that are able to authenticate calls to this container registry.
 These credentials are able to be retrieved by [creating a service principal](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal#create-a-service-principal) and giving it proper permissions to the ACR resource.